cromachina/psd-export/README.md

 ---
 ### Installation
 - Install python: https://www.python.org/downloads/
-- Run `pip install -r requirements.txt` to install dependencies.
+- Run `pip install psd-export` to install the script.
+- Run `psd-export` to export any PSD files in the current directory.
+- Run `psd-export --help` for more command line arguments.

 ---
 ### Setting up the PSD